-ACCT 4623 Expanding Accounting Horizons in the U.S. for Non-Majors and ACCT 2203 with a grade of "C" or better).
+ACCT 4623 Expanding Accounting Horizons in the U.S. for Non-Majors

-Prerequisites: ACCT 2003 with a grade of "C" or better (or both ACCT 2103
+Prerequisites: ACCT 2003 with a grade of "C" or better (or both ACCT 2103 and ACCT 2203 with a grade of "C" or better).

 Description: A visit to a region or regions within the United States.
 An integrated approach to the organization, economic, political, historical, and technological issues impacting the firms, industries, or standard setters visited.
 May not be used for degree credit with ACCT 4723.
+Credit hours: 3

-Levels: Undergraduate Schedule types: Lecture Department/School: Accounting
+Contact hours: Lecture: 3 Contact: 3 Levels: Undergraduate Schedule types: Lecture Department/School: Accounting